-- app is WriteLog UDP and the build version of its UDP broadcast component. - Freq is the receive frequency in 10's of HZ. - TXFreq is the transmit frequency in 10's of HZ. - IsSplit is True or False - · Mode is one of LSB, USB, CW, FM, AM, or FSK. - RadioNr is one of 1, 2, 3 or 4. - FocusEntry is the Windows HANDLE for the WriteLog window currently with keyboard focus - StationName is the Windows NETBIOS name for the computer running WriteLog.
-The default destination for the UDP packets is localhost:12060, which can be changed in the network section of WriteLog.ini.
-See also WRITELOG.INI [Network] Contest menu "Contest special" If the contest has its own menu command, it will appear as the bottom slot on the Contest menu.
+</Rotator>

+- logger is WriteLog UDP and the build version of its UDP broadcast component.

+- frequency is the transmit frequency in 10's of HZ.

+- radio is one of 1, 2, 3 or 4.

+- station is the Windows NETBIOS name for the computer running WriteLog.

+- · azimuth and goazi is the antenna direction in degrees

+- go is always True

+The default destination for the rotator UDP packets is localhost:12045, which can be changed in the [network] section of WriteLog.ini.

+See also

+UDP Broadcast Setup

+WRITELOG.INI [Network]

+Contest menu "Contest special"

+If the contest has its own menu command, it will appear as the bottom slot on the Contest menu.
 This is usually a command to save the log in a file format requested by the contest sponsor, but not always.
 The command in the menu depends on the contest.